shenorrLabTRDF/cellAlign/README.md

 library(cellAlign)

 ```
+The following demo is provided to walk you through the basic functionality of cellAlign.
+It should take less than 10 minutes to complete on a standard desktop computer.

 # Introduction
 Cell Align is a package that takes as input a scaled trajectory vector that orders a gene expression matrix along an arbitrary pseudotime scaled to [0,1], and the gene expression matrix. cellAlign has 3 essential steps: